2.9.5 Other cases of balancing of interest (art. 6(1)(f) GDPR)

-Google Analytics cookies are stored on the basis of Art.
-6, Para.
-1 f GDPR.
-The website operator has a legitimate interest in analysing the user habits to optimise its website as well as his advertising.
+Google Analytics cookies are stored on the basis of art.
+6(1)(f) GDPR.
+The website operator has a legitimate interest in analysing the user habits to optimise its website as well as its advertising.

 If you are using a Google account, depending on the settings in the Google account, Google is able to link your web and app browser history with your Google account and use information from your Google account to personalise advertisements.
 If you do not want such a link to your Google account to be made, you need to log out of Google before calling up our contact page.

-We are using the Re-targeting-tool LinkedIn Conversion Tracking of LinkedIn Ireland, Wilton Plaza, Wilton Place, Dublin 2, Ireland (»LinkedIn«).
+We use the re-targeting-tool LinkedIn Conversion Tracking of LinkedIn Ireland, Wilton Plaza, Wilton Place, Dublin 2, Ireland (»LinkedIn«).
 For this purpose, the LinkedIn Insight Tag is integrated in the website of Testo, enabling LinkedIn to collect statistical, pseudonym data about your visit to and use of our website and to provide us with corresponding aggregated statistics on this basis.
 Furthermore, this information assists in facilitating the advertising of offers and recommendations tailored to your interests.
 You can prevent the storage of cookies via a browser setting.
-Alternatively, you can object to this form of data processing, by setting an opt-out cookie via the following link such cookie will remain on your device until you delete the cookies.
-This option is available to LinkedIn members as well as for non-members.
+Alternatively, you can object to this form of data processing by setting an opt-out cookie via the following link; this cookie will remain on your device until you delete the cookies.
+This option is available to LinkedIn members as well as to non-members.